zackw/pinebook-pro-keyboard-updater/firmware/README.md

 and are included in this directory as well.

 The HID country code has been changed in the hex file by @salcedo here: https://github.com/salcedo/pinebook-pro-keyboard-updater/commit/cbcdc89c4fd519d81b10396ac58ea13921c9d387

+# Test Firmware

+The keymap section of the hex file has been identified and commenting has begun in `fw_ansi.a51`.
+Right now the edits to `fw_ansi_test.hex` have been manual using a tool like https://www.fischl.de/hex_checksum_calculator/?

+The current version of `fw_ansi_test.hex` can be flashed after compiling with `sudo ./updater flash-kb-ansi-test blah` (the third argument is a dummy), and replaces the caps lock key with escape, and has been tested successfully.
+It currently only works with ANSI keyboards.